thelearninghouse/starter-theme/readme.md

 #### Setting up the Style Guide

-Make sure `index.php` is pointing to the main css stylesheet.
+Make sure `style-guide/index.php` is pointing to the main css stylesheet.

 Update patterns to include/exclude patterns found on the new site.